 This is a blood test.
 It is designed to detect IgG antibodies specific for the virus spike protein that develop once a person has received the COVID-19 vaccination.
 It is intended to confirm that a person has developed the antibodies that protect a person from getting a severe COVID-19 infection or hospitalization.
 These antibodies also may occur as a result of infection with SARS-CoV-2.

 View COVID-19 Spike Protein IgG Antibody Test Fact

 This test detects IgM antibodies.
 IgM is usually the first antibody produced by the immune system when a virus attacks.
-A positive IgM test indicates that you may have been infected or that you have recently been vaccinated and your immune system has started responding to the vaccination and that your immune system has started responding to the virus.
+A positive IgM test indicates that you may have been recently infected or vaccinated and your immune system has started responding to the vaccination or that your immune system has started responding to the virus.
 When IgM is detected you may still be infected, or you may have recently recovered from a COVID-19 infection.